Borrin Foundation Women Leaders in Law Fellowship

-We invite proposals from women who are on a journey to becoming leaders in the legal world Aotearoa New Zealand.
+We invite proposals from women who are on a journey to becoming leaders in the legal world in Aotearoa New Zealand.

 The pool of funding may be awarded to one fellow or may be split separately between two or three women.
 The cost of the proposal should match the fellowship needs.

 - Women with at least 10 years’ experience in law at the time of applying.

-- Women who show resilience, grit, determination and strength of character to be a pioneer or leader in the legal world.
+- Women who show resilience, grit, determination and strength of character to be a pioneer or leader in the legal world in Aotearoa New Zealand.